Vegetarian Breakfast Casserole

 - Gluten Free.
 No changes needed; this breakfast casserole is gluten free as written.

 - Low Carb.
-Although I adore the sweet potatoes in this recipe, they are higher carb than other vegetables; you can swap the sweet potatoes for a different, lower carb option.
+Although I adore the sweet potatoes in this recipe, they are higher in carbs than other vegetables; you can swap the sweet potatoes for a different, lower carb option.
 Roasted cauliflower would be delicious.

 - Add Meat.
-Now, I truly don’t think this recipe needs meat, even if you aren’t vegetarian.
+Now, I truly don’t think this casserole needs meat, even if you aren’t vegetarian.
 That said, if you can’t resist, feel free to swap one of the sweet potatoes for 8 ounces of sautéed chicken or turkey sausage.
-You can also sprinkle the top of the finished casserole with cooked and crumbled bacon.
+A breakfast casserole with ham pieces would also be delicious.
+You can also sprinkle the top of the finished casserole with cooked and crumbled Baked Bacon.

 - To Store.
 Cover leftover casserole or store in an airtight storage container and place in the refrigerator for up to 3 days.

 - To Reheat.
-Rewarm the casserole in the oven at 350 degrees F until hot.
-You can also gently reheat the casserole in the microwave until warmed through.
+Rewarm the breakfast casserole in the oven at 350 degrees F until hot.
+You can also gently reheat individual slices of the casserole in the microwave until warmed through.

 Recommended Tools to Make This Recipe